NeuralNetworkingAlaskan/fuckthisshit/README.md

 Listen.

-This was vibe coded while I watched Wanted (2008)
+This was forked and then fondled by Sonnet 4.0 while I watched Wanted (2008)

 I have no idea what it's for anymore